plukkie/AWX_Create_Custom_EE_image/README.md

   - Give it a name of choice
   - For image select your full repo name
   - Pull dropdown you can select 'only pull the image if not present', then it will pull only once
+  - Use your Custom EE in your templates

 Enjoy!
 Peter alias plukkie